-Contact CCA to schedule an appointment or portfolio review, or to receive general admissions information.
-To request an appointment, use the appropriate link below to put something on our calendars, call +1 800-447-1ART, or email [email protected].
+CCA admissions staff offers undergraduate portfolio reviews by Zoom only.
+To request an appointment, use the appropriate link below to put something on our calendars, call +1 800-447-1ART, text +1 415-610-7004, or email [email protected].

 National Portfolio Day

-Connect with CCA representatives and admissions counselors by attending an undergraduate or graduate National Portfolio Day (NPDA).
-Our Admissions team attends NPDA events across the country to review portfolios and answer questions about our programs and application process.
+Connect with CCA representatives and admissions counselors by attending an undergraduate or graduate National Portfolio Day (NPD).
+Attend NPD for insights on your application portfolio from CCA’s admissions team and learn about CCA’s programs and application process.